MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/READ-Function--File-.md

 manager: edupont
 ---
 # READ Function (File)
-Reads from an MS\-DOS encoded file or binary file.
+Reads from an MS-DOS encoded file or binary file.

 ## Syntax